moliver28/research-handbook/content/handbook/marketing/sales-development/_index.md

 | [GitLab Use Cases](https://about.gitlab.com/customers/) | Where we go to reference how we make our customers sucessful |
 | [Sales Dev Onboarding Checklist](https://docs.google.com/spreadsheets/d/1gc7a2E-ziRfjYukSzozDC5M0f2yq-CgBv5GMQgTYHJM/edit?usp=drive_web&ouid=117649236165967789679) | Go-to resource for all training material newcomers will need |

-## Our How-Tos for the Inbound and Outbound processes.
+## Our How-Tos for the Inbound and Outbound processes

 ### Where to find your leads and accounts